 Two-thirds of the city lies on the flat east bank of the Danube.

 Well then, what has it got?

 One of the major landmarks on the Pest side is the Parliament building.
-This huge Neo-Gothic -- and castle-like -- structure sits right on the river north of the Chain Bridge.
+This huge Neo-Gothic structure sits right on the river north of the Chain Bridge.